 Welcome to Melaniphy & Associates, Inc.

 Melaniphy & Associates, Inc. is a firm of shopping center consultants, real estate counselors, site selection specialists, market analysts, retail experts, restaurant consultants, and international investment advisors, Melaniphy & Associates, Inc. has successfully advised thousands of national and international clients in both the private and public sectors for more than 50 years.
 We have advised mall owners around the country om how to revitalize their blighted mall properties.
-Melaniphy & Associates celebrated our 50 year anniversary in 2021.
+Melaniphy & Associates celebrated our 50-year anniversary in 2021.
 Melaniphy & Associates, Inc. was founded in 1971.
+We specialize in a variety of products including the following: